redis/redis-om-node/README.md

 #### Configuring Hashes

 When you store your entities as Hashes there is no nesting—all the entities are flat.
 In Redis, the properties on your entity are stored in fields inside a Hash.
-The default name for each field is the name of the property in your schema and this is the name that will be used in your entiteis.
+The default name for each field is the name of the property in your schema and this is the name that will be used in your entities.
 So, for the following schema:

 ```javascript
 const albumSchema = new Schema('album', {